noahbenson/neuropythy/README.md

 ### Optional Dependencies

+All optional dependencies are included in the `requirements-dev.txt` file in the neuropythy repository root.

+ * **[s3fs &ge; 0.1.5](https://github.com/dask/s3fs)**.
+The HCP dataset can be accessed automatically using neuropythy's hcp_subject() function.
+If configured correctly (see below), neuropythy will silently download the relevant HCP data from its Amazon S3 bucket as it is requested.
+Doing this requires the s3fs library.
+ * **[h5py &ge; 2.8.0](https://github.com/h5py/h5py)**.
+The h5py file is used to import the HCP
+   retinotopy data if it is found or configured for automatic-downloading (see below).
  * **[Matplotlib &ge; 1.5.3](http://matplitlib.org/)**.
 A few functions for plotting cortical maps are defined in the neuropythy.graphics package.
 These are not defined if matplotlib is not imported successfully.
 The primary interface to this functionality is the